 - Out of division guests will be given a temporary loaner bib.
 You may keep this bib for the entire weekend.

 - Temporary bibs must be returned after the racer’s last race of the weekend.
 A fee of $25 will be charged for unreturned bibs.

 Seeding (Start Order)

 - First and second run seeding (start order) will alternate between the oldest women and men’s classes through class 10, followed by all the remaining women’s and men’s classes--not alternating, from oldest to youngest.
-Juniors U14 or less will run prior to all other classes.
+If juniors are allowed to run on the hill, juniors U14 or less will run prior to all other classes.
 The jury may change the start order at its discretion.
 If a Mid-Atlantic Masters race is held concurrently with a US Ski & Snowboard Junior or open race, the Masters division will be scored as a separate race.

-- First run seeding within classes will be by the order of signup, among those entries received by the entry deadline.
+- First run seeding within classes will typically be by the order of signup, among those entries received by the entry deadline.
+For multiday races, this order may be randomized rather than by order of signup.
 Late entrants will run last in their respective classes.
-Second run seeding will either be the same as the first run order for smaller races, or reverse order for larger races.
+Second run seeding will either be the same as the first run order for smaller races, or reverse order within age group for larger races.